-Today is about challenging appearances and assumptions of extremism and normality.
+But today is about challenging our assumptions of extremism and normality.
 Today is a lesson in unlearning.

 And what better way to unlearn than to start our journey at the end and work our way back to the beginning?
 And what better way to question what’s accepted as good and normal than with something as wholesome and every day as a glass of milk?

 The source of milk is no big secret: it comes from cows.
 But that’s about as far back as most people trace milk’s journey to our refrigerated grocery case.

 Most of us grow up thinking that cows are made to be milked.
 We may think they have a constant supply of milk and even that they need to be milked to relieve the pressure.